 COMP 3560 Introduction to Theory of Computing (3).
-This course presents various models of computation and the relationships between these models and various classes of languages.
-Topics include: finite automata, regular languages, context-free languages, Turing machines, complexity and limits of algorithmic computation, new computation paradigms.
+This course presents various models of computation and the relationships between these models and corresponding languages.
+Topics include: finite automata and regular languages, pushdown automata and context-free languages, Turing machines, complexity and limits of algorithmic computation, new computation paradigms.
 These topics are used as a basis for exploring computability, complexity, and more advanced areas of theory.
-Prerequisite: COMP 3200.
+Prerequisite: COMP 3010.

 COMP 3650 Microprocessors (3).
 This course presents the architecture and instruction sets of different microprocessors and microcontrollers, and the application system design based on these processors.
-The contents contain the architecture and memory interfacing, interfacing I/O devices, instruction sets, addressing modes, assembly language programming, interrupts, timing diagram, microprocessor application, for microprocessors, microcontrollers, and general purpose processors.
+The contents contain the architecture and memory interfacing, interfacing I/O devices, instruction sets, addressing modes, assembly language programming, interrupts, timing diagram, microprocessor application, for microprocessors, microcontrollers, and general-purpose processors.
 Prerequisites: COMP 2400.

 COMP 3710 Relational Databases (3).
-This course presents basic principles of relational databases and a relational database management system.
-Topics include basic definitions of database systems, relations and their operations, design of and implementation of a relational database, creating queries and the SQL (structured Query Language).
-Prerequisite: COMP 2140.
+This course presents the principles of relational databases and relational database management systems.
+Topics include definitions of database systems, relations and their operations, design of and implementation of a relational database, creating queries and the SQL (structured Query Language).
+Prerequisite: COMP 2240.